Why Dehydration Makes You Sick, Fatty and Leads to Death?

 States of Dehydration

-Excessive sweating – While increased physical activity or hot weather, you sweat, and your body ejects fluids.
+Excessive sweating – During increased physical activity or hot weather, you sweat, and your body ejects fluids.
 The more you sweat the more fluid you lose.
 If you do not replace lost fluids, you are exposed to dehydration.
 Teenagers are most exposed to this risk due to their weight and because they do not recognize the warning signs of dehydration.
 So, drink water.

-Swelling of the brain (cerebral edema) – When you try to recharge the body with fluids after dehydration, it pulls too much water in your cells.
+Swelling of the brain (cerebral edema) – When you try to recharge the body with fluids after dehydration, it pulls too much water into your cells.
 This can cause swelling and disruption of the function of cells.
 The consequences can be very serious if it affects the brain cells.

 What Will Happened If You Drink Warm Lemon Water in the Morning?